SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations: Method

 \subsection{Subspace Denoising via SVD}

-Neural representations are typically high-dimensional and may contain substantial redundancy or noise, including inactive or weakly informative neurons.
-To focus the analysis on informative signal, we perform Singular Value Decomposition (SVD) on each matrix,
+Prior work has shown that the effective rank of neural representations is significantly lower than their ambient dimensionality, especially in deeper layers \cite{ansuini2019intrinsic, gong2019intrinsic}.
+To focus the analysis on the principal subspace, we perform Singular Value Decomposition (SVD) on each matrix,